Charlie Robertson (racing driver)

-Charles Cameron Robertson (born 1 January 1997 in Caterham) is a British racing driver competing for Century Motorsport in the British GT Championship.
+Charles Cameron Robertson (born 1 January 1997) is a British racing driver set to compete in the GT4 European Series for Elite Motorsport.

-A former Ginetta factory driver, Robertson has won titles in the Ginetta Junior Championship, the Ginetta GT4 Supercup and the European Le Mans Series' LMP3 class.
+A former Ginetta factory driver, Robertson has won titles in the Ginetta Junior Championship, the Ginetta GT4 Supercup, and the European Le Mans Series' LMP3 class.
 He also raced in LMP1 in the FIA World Endurance Championship, notably taking the fastest lap at the 2019 4 Hours of Shanghai.

 Early career

+Charles Cameron Robertson was born on 1 January 1997 in Caterham, Surrey, and attended Caterham School.
 Robertson began karting at the age of eight, winning the Scottish Open in the Cadet class in 2006 and the Scottish S-plate Championship in 2007.
 Following two years in the Ginetta Junior Championship where he won the 2012 title, Robertson switched to the BRDC Formula 4 Championship.

 In his only season in single-seater competition, Robertson scored his first win at Brands Hatch and took two more wins in the final round at Donington Park to finish third in the standings.
 At the end of the season, Robertson switched to Ginetta GT4 Supercup, winning the title at season's end with a race to spare.